Steeeephen/LAVA/README.md

 Currently optimised only for LEC games, but dimensions for LPL/LCS minimap also in code.
 Note that the output file is based on the LEC minimap, meaning outputs from other leagues are slightly offset until more output maps added

-Please note that this is an early build, any queries can be directed to stephen.ofarrell64 [at] gmail.com
+Please note that this is an early build, any queries can be directed to  loltracker.program [at] gmail.com